Druki-ru/website/web/modules/custom/druki_parser/README.md

 The parser looking for specific folder structure and file extensions.

-Primarily it parse Markdown files with support of several custom structures created only for this parser and site to make content more flexible.
+Primarily it parses Markdown files with support of several custom structures created only for this parser and site to make content more flexible.

 ## Additional markup

 ### Meta information

-Every doc file must contains meta information, this module adds special Markdown syntax for it.
-Meta information can be parsed only at beginning of the file.
+Every doc file must contain meta information, this module adds special Markdown syntax for it.
+Meta information can be parsed only at the beginning of the file.
 No empty line before it is allowed.

 ```markdown
 ---